Kálmán Kandó

-Education and Family
+Education and family

 Kálmán Kandó was born on July 8, 1869, in Pest into an ancient Hungarian noble family.
 His father was Géza Kandó (1840-1906) and his mother was Irma Gulácsy (1845-1933).
 He began his grammar school studies at the Budapest Lutheran High School in Sütő street.
 His parents transferred him from a crowded school to a smaller school, a practice grammar school founded by Mór Kármán.
-He was enrolled in Budapest Technical University.
-In 1892, he received a degree in mechanical engineering.
-He completed his studies with excellent qualifications.
+He enrolled in Budapest Technical University where he received a degree in mechanical engineering in 1892.
 Kandó served as a volunteer in the Austro-Hungarian Navy until 1893.

 He married Ilona Mária Petronella Posch (1880-1913) in Terézváros on February 2, 1899.
 Their first child, also named Kálmán was born in the winter of 1899, and their daughter Ilona Sára was born in 1901.
 On July 9, 1913, his wife died of renal failure in Rozsnyó.
 His son Kálmán became a military officer.
 On October 18, 1922, his son Kálmán committed suicide with a service pistol (under unclear circumstances) in a military barrack.
 His daughter Ilona Mária was married on July 7, 1923, and his grandson, George (also an engineer), was born on June 5, 1924.